mrin9/Modular-Java-Jersey-Vue/README.md

 ##### Once the App is running
 App Component       | URLs
 ---                 | ---
+Access the web app  | http://localhost:8080
+URL for REST APIs   | http://localhost:8080/api
 URL for API Docs    | http://localhost:8080/api-docs/index.html
-URL to Access H2 DB | http://localhost:8082
-URL for REST APIs   | http://localhost:8080/api

 ## Backers
 Help me to host this app on AWS or Google-Cloud, for everyone to checkout the app.